 If a company knows you really well, they have more of an opportunity to make money.
-The second you register with any website, whether it is an online shop or a social platform, they can send you advertisements or even sell your information to other companies.
-If you’re truly interested in a long-term relationship with the offered services, that’s fine.
-However, for many occasional users, entering one’s personal information isn’t strictly necessary—and, yes, many will see a red flag and leave.
-Word gets around quickly in the 21st century, so that’s the sort of reputation you don’t want to cultivate for a company; scarier still is that there’s even more to this as a hazard than you may think.
-So, read on and learn more about how you’re tricked into giving it to them, anyway, with the forced registration design pattern.
+Time was, the second you registered with any website, whether it was an online shop or a social platform, they could send you advertisements or even sell your information to other companies.
+Much legislation exists now to protect users from data harvesting.
+Still, if you’re a designer, it’s good to know about the forced registration design pattern, and understand that using it is the sort of reputation you don’t want to cultivate for a company.
+So, read on and learn more about how to spot and avoid it so you can keep your users friendly and keep in line with legislation.

 Entering personal details can be tedious, especially when all you want to do is quickly interact with a website in some way, such as entering a competition or contacting an online support team.
-Worse, it can put users on their guard—and many casual users will be likely to go “Oh, **** that!” on seeing the cue to enter such details, before they slink off to see if they can get a competitor’s version or an illegally generated item instead.
-Even so, if users want something badly enough, they’re probably going to resign themselves to putting up with a little bit of this nonsense—as long as it really only does turn out to be a ‘little bit’, we should add.
-In order to harvest as much information from each user as possible, many websites use forced registration, where the user must establish an account before he or she can interact with or use a certain part of the user interface.
-For example, the screenshot below shows how Vimeo wants to force you to register after landing on their page via their Google advertisement.
-Only when clicking further, which takes you to the registration pop-up, do you find a search bar, hidden in the right-hand corner, which allows you to browse Vimeo content without signing up.
-So, no one can ever claim Vimeo backs first-time users into a corner.
-That’s a pretty slick move on their part.
+Worse, it can put users on their guard—and many casual users will likely balk on seeing the cue to enter such details, before they slink off to see if they can get a competitor’s version instead.
+Even so, if users want something badly enough, they may resign themselves to putting up with a little bit of this nonsense.
+In order to harvest as much information from each user as possible, many websites once used (and some still do use) forced registration, where the user must establish an account before they can interact with or use a certain part of the user interface.

 Why is this classed as a dark pattern?